danielPeng-17/duos/README.md

 I'm clueless here.
 GL, you're on your own here.

 ## backend stuff
-you need to go into the dating-app-service and install the node dependencies.
+you need to go into the duos-api and install the node dependencies.
 Follow steps below if you're clueless.
 1. open a terminal in the root dir of this project.
 2. ```cd duos-api```
 3. ```npm ci```